bbcharlton/DWA/setup.md

 nano hosts
 ```

-This creates our Ansible directory on our local machine.
+This creates our Ansible directory.
 The host file will contain all of our server IPs listed in groups.
 Create a group by typing **[GROUP_NAME]** then list your server IP below it.
 Save and exit the file.

 ##### Install Python